thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 The Valorem protocol provides web3 developers with an options base layer that can be seamlessly integrated into existing and future AMMs and CLOBs.
-By acting as the clearinghouse and settlement service needed for options execution, Valorem allows market makers to list options on without the need to implement their own options-specific smart contract adjustments, risk management system, or collateral assignment process.
+By acting as the clearinghouse and settlement service needed for options execution, Valorem allows market makers to trade options without the need to implement their own options-specific smart contract adjustments, risk management system, or collateral assignment process.
 This frees up MMs to focus on raising capital/liquidity, improving their pricing